zhengying-liu/info232/TP4/README.md

 ### Visualizaton subgroup

-Your goal is to create useful visualization.
+Your goal is to create useful visualizations.
 We encourage you to look at these [Seaborn examples](https://seaborn.pydata.org/examples/index.html).
+To get started, look at the already existing visualizations in the notebook and analyze them.

 Mandatory questions are: